-See Institutional Policy against Sexual Harassment in the University of Puerto Rico (Certification 130 2014-2015 of the UPR Governing Board).
+See Policy and Procedures for the Management of Situations of Discrimination by Sex or Gender at the University of Puerto Rico (Certification 107 2021-2022 of the UPR Governing Board).

 No-smoking Policy

 The UPR, in compliance with Law #40, prohibits students, professors, employees, and visitors smoking in indoor settings such as classrooms, conference rooms, laboratories, museums, libraries, hallways, cafeterias, and restrooms.
 Those who wish to smoke must do so in areas outside the buildings such as parking areas, balconies, or outdoor terraces.